gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 71-delete-league-player
+## Current Branch: 72-CICD-deploy
-Only allow admins to delete a league player.
+Reworked the pom.xml for the maven build to be able to build and deploy the war to Heroku.

-Only delete the league player if the player has never been in a game.
+Updated the readme a bunch on how to build, run and deploy.